2021 Wedding Trends

 Image via Caroline Opacic Photography

 The wedding budget is focusing on the wow factor now that big weddings aren't going ahead just yet.
-We want stunning ceremony backdrop, incredible floral installations, better entertainment, better catering and booze.
-Dropped are the many table centrepieces and unnecessary favours (you’d be surprised how it all adds up!), and the quality for guest experience is taking centre stage.
+We want a stunning ceremony backdrop, incredible floral installations, better entertainment, better catering and booze.
+Dropped are the many table centrepieces and unnecessary favours (you’d be surprised how it all adds up!), and the quality of guest experience is taking centre stage.

 2. Let’s take it outside

-It’s a no brainer, outdoor weddings will be HUGE this year.
+It’s a no-brainer, outdoor weddings will be HUGE this year.
 So, step forward you colourful, free-spirited bohemians.
 Let’s show them how it’s done.

-From back garden ceremonies to large festival fields, never will tipi’s, bell tents, fire pits and magical lighting be so popular (if you haven’t yet, reserve and book asap, eek!).
+From back garden ceremonies to large festival fields, never will tipis, bell tents, fire pits and magical lighting be so popular (if you haven’t yet, reserve and book asap, eek!).